liqd/adhocracy3/docs/source/JS_Guidelines.rst

    -  standard libs first (if such a thing ever exists), then external modules, then a3-internal modules.

-   -  only import from lower level.  ("lower level" does not mean file directory hierarchy, but something to be clarified.  this rule is to be re-evaluated at some point.)
+   -  only import from lower level.
+(FIXME: "lower level" does not mean file directory hierarchy, but something to be clarified.  this rule is to be re-evaluated at some point.)

 -  nested types are allowed up to 2 levels (``Foo<Bar<Baz>>``).
 1
    level is to be preferred where possible.

--  Type the functions, not the variables they are assigned to.
+-  Type functions, not the variables they are assigned to.

 -  Use ``Array<type>`` rather than ``type[]``

--  how strictly to enforce types?
+-  FIXME: how strictly to enforce types?

 Lambdas
 ~~~~~~~